sauce-archives/sauce_ruby/README.markdown

 We recommend, however, the use of Capybara for your tests.

+#### Run tests locally or remotely

+A suggestion of how to run tests locally or remotely is available at the [Swappable Sauce](https://github.com/sauce-labs/sauce_ruby/wiki/_preview) wiki page.

 ### Capybara
 The gem provides a Capybara driver that functions exactly the same as the existing Selenium driver.
 ```ruby